makrai/notes/thakur2104-heterog-benchm-info-retriev.md

 * possible reasons lies in the
   * construction of the datasets itself.
-In BioASQ 11 , document candidates are retrieved for annotation via term-matching with boosting tags (Tsatsaronis+ 2015).
-Further, the
+In BioASQ 11 , document candidates are retrieved for annotation via term-matching with boosting tags (Tsatsaronis+ 2015)
   * annotation depth is shallow (approximately 5 relevant articles per query), whereas the total number of documents is around 15M, which favours lexical term-matching systems like BM25 (Liang+ 2020).
-Creation of Signal-1M (RT), involved retrieving tweets for a query using 8 different retrieval systems for annotation.
-7 out of these 8 techniques relied upon term-matching signals and we suspect this causes a bias towards lexical annotated documents (Suarez+ 2018).
-With Tóuche2020, we believe one of the reasons
+    * Creation of Signal-1M (RT), involved retrieving tweets for a query using 8 different retrieval systems for annotation, 7 out of which relied upon term-matching signals and this causes a bias towards lex (Suarez+ 2018)
   * skewed length distribution of relevant documents as shown in Figure 4
-    * All neural approaches have limitations with document lengths as they have limit of 512 word pieces.
-On the other hand BM25 greatly profits from longer documents as more keywords occur in them thereby increasing the chances of lexical overlap
+    * All neural approaches have limitations with document lengths as they have limit of 512 word pieces
+      * On the other hand BM25 greatly profits from longer documents as more keywords occur in them thereby increasing the chances of overlap
-    * for Tóuche-2020 (Bondarenko+ 2020), majority of the highly relevant documents are greater than 300-350 words providing a better score with BM25
+    * for Tóuche-2020 (Bondarenko+ 2020), majority of the highly relevant documents are greater than 300-350 words

-## Domain Shift The MSMARCO (Nguyen+
+## Domain Shift The MSMARCO (Nguyen+ 2016)

 ## Dot Product vs. Cosine Similarity